 When you’re in high school, you are legally obligated to go to school.
 That’s why your parents and teachers insist that you only miss school when you’re really sick or have a family emergency.
 That’s also why you need permission to miss school and why your school will call your parents if you’re not in class.

 In college, this is not the case.
-If you wake up feeling like taking the day off, or maybe only want to go to a few classes, you can.
+If you wake up feeling like taking the day off or skipping your morning classes, you can.
 Some professors do take attendance, in which case you can get kicked out of their class for missing too many classes, but your parents won’t face legal consequences for not sending you to school.

 Of course, there’s a downside to all this freedom when it comes to life after high school.
 You need to learn how to handle it, which means limiting the number of classes you miss.
 You also need to set your own study and sleep schedules.